idptools/metapredict/docs/getting_started.rst

 What is metapredict?
 ====================
-**metapredict** is a software tool to predict intrinically disordered regions in protein sequences.
+**metapredict** is a software tool to predict intrinsically disordered regions in protein sequences.
 It is provided as a downloadable Python tool that includes a Python application programming interface (API) and a set of command-line tools for working with FASTA files.

 Our goal in building **metapredict** was to develop a robust, accurate, and high-performance predictor of intrinsic disorder that is also easy to install and use.
 As such, **metapredict** is implemented in Python and can be installed directly via `pip` (see below).

-**Important update** - as of February 15, 2022 we have updated metapredict to V2.0.
+**Important update** - as of February 15, 2022 we have updated metapredict to V2.
 This comes with important changes that improve the accuracy of metapredict.
 Please see the section on the update *Major update to metapredict predictions to increase overall accuracy* below.
-In addition, this update changes the functionality of the *predict_disorder_domains()* function, so please read the documenation on that function if you were using it previously.
+In addition, this update changes the functionality of the *predict_disorder_domains()* function, so please read the documentation on that function if you were using it previously.

-**A write up with more info on this update will be available soon.**
+We recently released a `preprint <https://www.biorxiv.org/content/10.1101/2022.06.06.494887v2>`_ documenting all these changes and more!

-As well as providing a set of high-performance software tools, **metapredict** is provided as a stand-alone webserver which can predict disorder profiles, scores, and contiguous IDRs for single sequences.
+As well as providing a set of high-performance software tools, **metapredict** is provided as a stand-alone web server which can predict disorder profiles, scores, and contiguous IDRs for single sequences.

-To access the webserver go to `metapredict.net <http://metapredict.net/>`_.
+To access the web server go to `metapredict.net <http://metapredict.net/>`_.

 How does metapredict work?
 ===========================